Harshana17/INVERSE-OF-A-MATRIX/README.md

 using np.array() store the matrix in the variable marix

 ### Step 3:
-Using the np.linalg.matrix_rank(), we can find the inverse of
+ Using the np.linalg.inv() we can find the inverse of the given matrix.

 ### Step 4:
 Print the inverse of the matrix